The UNC Policy Manual

 I. The Purpose of the Review Process under Section 604 of The Code

-C. The purpose of appellate review by the board of trustees is to determine whether (1) the campus-based process for making the decision was materially flawed, so as to raise questions about whether the faculty member’s contentions were fairly and reliably considered; (2) the result reached by the chancellor was clearly erroneous; and/or (3) the decision was contrary to controlling law or policy.
+C. The purpose of appellate review by the board of trustees is to determine whether (1) the campus-based process for making the decision was materially flawed; (2) the result reached by the chancellor was clearly erroneous; or (3) the decision was contrary to controlling law or policy.

 II.
-Nonreappointment Decisions Under Section 604 of The Code
+Decisions Under Section 604 of The Code

-C. Role of the Faculty Committee.
-The primary role of a faculty committee is to provide, through the established campus process, the opportunity for a formal hearing to review the decision not to reappoint.
+B. Role of the Faculty Committee.
+The primary role of a faculty committee is to provide, through the established campus process, the opportunity for a hearing to review the decision not to reappoint, deny tenure, or deny a promotion.
 Such faculty committees provide an opportunity for both parties to present relevant evidence and provide a recommendation to the chancellor on the merits of the faculty member’s contentions.
-The faculty committee creates a clear, permanent record of the evidence presented at the hearing and advises the chancellor whether or not the faculty member has demonstrated, by a preponderance of the evidence, that the decision not to reappoint was materially flawed or was based in significant part on an impermissible reason.
+The faculty committee creates a clear, permanent record of the evidence received and makes a recommendation to the chancellor whether the faculty member has demonstrated, by a preponderance of the evidence, that the decision was made based on an Impermissible Basis.
 The faculty member has the burden of proof.
 The faculty committee does not have authority to render a decision or any part of a decision.
 The chancellor has the authority to render the final decision.

 1. Training.
-Because hearings in matters of non-reappointment can present complex and difficult questions of fact, policy, and law, and because of the central role of the faculty committee hearing in gathering and preserving the evidence upon which decisions related to the matter will be based, chancellors, in consultation with campus counsel, should ensure that faculty committee members have access to appropriate training materials and that relevant administrators and aggrieved faculty members have access to information regarding the hearing process.
+Because hearings in matters of non-reappointment, denial of tenure, and denial of promotion can present complex and difficult questions of fact, policy, and law, and because of the central role of the faculty committee in gathering and preserving the evidence upon which decisions related to the matter will be based, chancellors, in consultation with campus counsel, should ensure that faculty committee members have access to appropriate training materials and that relevant administrators and aggrieved faculty members have access to information regarding the hearing process.

 2. Election Procedures.
 The faculty council or senate of each constituent institution should consider whether to establish election procedures for the faculty committee so as to extend the length of service of appropriately trained committee chairs in order to make it more likely that each hearing has an experienced member to oversee a faculty committee.
 Election procedures may permit the establishment of a pool of trained faculty from which hearing committee members and a chair may be drawn for each hearing.